 Our business and revenue growth is dependent on our ability to continuously attract and retain subscribers, and we cannot be sure that we will be successful in these efforts, or that subscriber retention levels will not materially decline.
 Furthermore, in the future, we may offer new subscription products, implement promotions, or replace or modify current subscription models, any of which could result in additional costs.
 It is unknown how our subscribers will react to price increases or new models and whether the costs or logistics of implementing these models will adversely impact our business.
-If the adoption of new revenue models adversely impacts our subscriber relationships, then subscriber growth, subscriber engagement, and our business, financial condition, and operating results could be harmed.
+If the adoption of new revenue models adversely impacts our subscriber relationships, then subscriber engagement, and our business, financial condition, and operating results could be harmed.

 Our DTC and Wholesale business' success depends on third party logistics.
 We currently work with parties in the United States to store, ship, and otherwise support our distribution of products to our customers and retail partners.
-Our ability to meet customer and retail partner expectations, manage inventory, complete sales, and achieve objectives for operating efficiencies and growth depends on the proper operation of these third parties' distribution facilities, the development or expansion of additional distribution capabilities, and the timely performance of services by third parties.
-If we continue to add third party logistics providers, require them to expand their fulfillment, distribution, or warehouse capabilities, expand to new locations, add products categories with different fulfillment requirements, or change the mix of products we sell, our logistics and distribution network will become increasingly complex and its operation will become more challenging for us and our third party logistics providers.
+Our ability to meet customer and retail partner expectations, manage inventory, complete sales, and achieve objectives for operating efficiencies and growth depends on the proper operation of these third parties' distribution facilities, the development or expansion of additional distribution, or warehouse capabilities, expand to new locations, add products categories with different fulfillment requirements, or change the mix of products we sell, our logistics and distribution network will become increasingly complex and its operation will become more challenging for us and our third party logistics providers.
 Additionally, as part of our Wholesale channel model, we rely on a network of brokers and distributors to grow and manage our sales.
-These networks assist in expanding our brands reach and ensuring the efficient distribution of our products to our retail partners.
+These networks assist in expanding our brand's reach and ensuring the efficient distribution of our products to our retail partners.
 If these networks, for any reason, cannot properly or efficiently support our products distribution, our operating results and business may suffer.
 The third party logistics providers and distribution networks that we rely upon could be interrupted by issues beyond our control, including, but not limited to, information technology problems, natural disasters, pandemics, government regulation, or supply chain issues.
-Any significant failure in our third party logistics providers to meet our business.
+Any significant failure in our third party logistics providers to operate effectively could adversely affect our business.
 In addition, we may be required to expand our capacity sooner than we anticipate.
-If we are unable to expand existing or secure new third party logistics providers to meet our future needs, our order fulfillment and shipping times may be delayed
+If we are unable to expand existing or secure new third party logistics providers to meet our future needs, our order fulfillment and shipping times may be delayed and our business, financial condition, and operating results may suffer.

-Our business relies on co-manufacturers to supply our products, and loss of one or more of our co-manufacturers, or our failure to identify new co-manufacturers, could harm our business and impede our growth.
+Our business relies on co-manufacturer and third party suppliers to supply our products, and loss of our co-manufacturer, our failure to identify new co-manufacturers, or inability to accurately forecast and contract for our co-manufacturing and raw materials needs could harm our business and impede our growth.